onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 immutable
 _________

-R-22589 A VNF’s Heat Orchestration Template parameter declaration **MAY** contain the attribute "immutable:".
+R-22589 A VNF's Heat Orchestration Template parameter declaration **MAY** contain the attribute "immutable:".

 The parameter attribute \"immutable:\" is an OpenStack optional